mliew21396/remote-work/week-1/3-cli-exploration/README.md

 directory.
 Keep using `popd` until you're (again) back in the `pushd_popd_ville` root.

-## Benefits
+### Benefits of `pushd` and `popd`

-* Exposure to one of the most powerful data structures in computing a "stack."
+- These commands expose one of the most powerful data structures in computing, known as a "stack."
   `pushd` pushes a directory into a stack of directories and `popd` pulls the directory name off the stack _and `cd`s you into it_.
-* Faster than using a mouse to copy and paste directory paths.
+- They are faster than using a mouse to copy and paste directory paths.
-* Should you need to log into a remote system, you may not have mouse support.
+- You may need to use them if you don't have mouse support and need to log into a remote system.
-* As you work on bigger applications you may want to add directories.
+- As you work on bigger applications you may want to add directories.

-## `less` and `more`
+## Release 3: `less` and `more`

 Remember how I mentioned people were on teletypes or, better yet, terminals?
 Well, since the mouse hadn't been implemented yet (I know!), sometimes a file